Ajatt-Tools/.github/profile/README.md

 The programs and tools gathered here support the [AJATT philosophy](https://tatsumoto.neocities.org/blog/whats-ajatt).

+## Mission

+Ajatt-Tools is a joint effort.
+The goal of Ajatt-Tools is to collect all libre software for language learning **in one place**.
+When everything is in one place, it's easy to find software, and it's easy to help each other.

 ## Join us

 If you're a programmer and you're creating new tools or resources for language learners,